SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ### Extracting the API endpoint value

-If you [stare long enough](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition), you'll realise that the values are string-encoded JSON structures.
+If you [stare long enough](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition), you'll realise that these odd looking values are string-encoded JSON structures.

 In other words, the values are actually JSON objects, but in string form.
-In order for this to work, each double quote character within the string need to be preserved and therefore escaped with a backslash (`\`).
+In order for this to work, each double quote character within the string need to be preserved and therefore have been escaped with backslash characters (`\`).

 > You can run the following invocations of the `jq` filters as shown here, or pipe the btp CLI JSON output into `ijq` and run them there - your choice.